-The Academy Behaviour Policy is based on promoting good relationships, so that people can work together with the common purpose of helping everyone to learn.
+The Academy Behaviour Policy is trauma informed and is based on promoting good relationships, so that people can work together with the common purpose of helping everyone to learn.
 This policy supports the Academy community in aiming to allow everyone to work together in an effective and considerate way.
 From Foundation stage onwards all pupils are encouraged to;